jordonyang/UnsplashDownloader/README.md

 localhost:8080/image/download?apge=3&perPage=30
 ```

-It should be noted that the value of perPage only ranges from zero to thirty，I haven't come up with a way to fetch a JSon body with tons s photos by requesting once.
+It should be noted that the value of perPage only ranges from zero to thirty，I haven't come up with a way to fetch a JSon body with tons of photos by requesting once.